albertito/libjio/doc/guide.rst

 Rollback
 --------

-There is a very nice and important feature in transactions, that allow them to be "undone", which means that you can undo a transaction and leave the file just as it was the moment before applying it.
-The action of undoing it is called to rollback, and the function is called jtrans_rollback(), which takes the transaction as the only parameter.
+There is a very nice and important feature in transactions, that allows them to be "undone", which means that you can undo a transaction and leave the file just as it was the moment before applying it.
+The action of undoing it is called *rollback*, and the function is called *jtrans_rollback()*, which takes the transaction as the only parameter.

 Be aware that rollbacking a transaction can be dangerous if you're not careful